MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/create-resource-account.md

 ms.localizationpriority: medium
 ms.custom: seo-marvel-apr2020
 ms.assetid: f09f4c2a-2608-473a-9a27-f94017d6e9dd
-description: Read this article for information on how to create resource accounts for rooms and shared devices, including Microsoft Teams Rooms, Teams Rooms on Surface Hub, and hot-desking on Teams displays.
+description: Read this article for information on how to create resource accounts for Teams rooms and shared devices.
+These devices include Microsoft Teams Rooms, Teams panels, and Surface Hub.
 ---

 # Create and configure resource accounts for rooms and shared Teams devices

 This article provides steps to create resource accounts for shared spaces and devices, and it includes steps to configure resource accounts for Microsoft Teams Rooms on Windows, Teams Rooms on Android, & Teams panels.

 Microsoft 365 resource accounts are mailbox and Teams accounts that are dedicated to specific resources, such as a room or projector.
 These resource accounts can automatically respond to meeting invites using rules you define when they're created.
-For example, if you have a common resource such as a conference room, you can set up a resource account for that conference room that will automatically accept or decline meeting invites depending on its calendar availability.
+For example, if you have a common resource such as a conference room, you can set up a resource account for that conference room which will automatically accept or decline meeting invites depending on its calendar availability.

 Every resource account is unique to a single Microsoft Teams Rooms installation or Teams device implementation.